JohnnyBendik/anypoint-store-social-bot/README.md

 + Generate keystore (You can find a detailed description on how to do so in this [Documentation Page](https://docs.mulesoft.com/mule-user-guide/v/4.1/tls-configuration#generating-keystores-and-truststores))
 + Locate the properties file `mule-<env>.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties](../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 ## Running on CloudHub <a name="runoncloudhub"/>
-While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to `"Manage Application"` > `"Properties"` to set all environment variables detailed in **Properties to be configured**.
+While creating your application on CloudHub (or you can do it later as a next step), go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env.

-Follow other steps defined [here](#runonpremise) and once your app is all set and started, there is no need to do anything else.
+To create your application in CloudHub, go to Deployment > Advanced to set all environment variables detailed in "Properties to Configure" as well as in mule.env.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
-Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)
+In Studio, right click your project name in Package Explorer and select Anypoint Platform > Deploy on CloudHub.
+More details [here.](https://docs.mulesoft.com/runtime-manager/deploying-to-cloudhub)

 ## Properties to be configured (With examples) <a name="propertiestobeconfigured"/>
 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.